Where to get topographic maps

 Are they the same as the original government printed topos?

-Yes and no. These maps are printed commercially by map or outdoor stores for resale from a supplied digital file.
-In NSW this is the same high resolution file that we can all download from SIXMaps and print ourselves.
 The topographic information will be the same if they’ve used the government map file, but in states like NSW there are some ‘key’ (cough) differences.
-Generally, they are only one-sided which means we miss out on the orthophoto map (aerial image) and the back page of the key.
+Generally, they are only one-sided which means we miss out on the orthophoto map (aerial image) that used to be on the back page and other info from the key.

-In NSW topos, this means that the magnetic declination diagram has been replaced with a text description, along with some extra technical information that is no longer included.
-This includes (surprisingly… and please someone correct me if I just can’t find it), the datum that the map has been created with.
-Sure, it uses the GDA logo, but no indication of GDA 94 or GDA 2020.
+In NSW , this means that the magnetic declination diagram has been replaced with a text description, along with some extra technical information that is no longer included.
+This includes (surprisingly… and please someone correct me if I just can’t find it), the datum (eg: GDA94 or GDA2020) and the UTM 100,000 grid zone.

 New map key on NSW eTopo maps.